 - Some medicines and foods can affect how crizotinib works.
-Tell your doctor if you are using St John's wort, alfentanil, arsenic trioxide, cisapride, cyclosporine, dofetilide, fentanyl, quinidine, sirolimus, or tacrolimus.
-Also tell your doctor if you are using medicine to treat HIV/AIDS, medicine to treat an infection or tuberculosis, medicine to treat seizures, medicine to treat depression or mental illness, or an ergot medicine.
+Tell your doctor if you are using St John's wort, alfentanil, arsenic trioxide, cisapride, clonidine, cyclosporine, digoxin, dofetilide, fentanyl, pimozide, quinidine, sirolimus, or tacrolimus.
+Also tell your doctor if you are using blood pressure medicine, medicine to treat HIV/AIDS, medicine to treat an infection or tuberculosis, medicine to treat seizures, medicine to treat depression or mental illness, or an ergot medicine.

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
 Use an effective form of birth control during treatment and for at least 3 months after the last dose of this medicine.

 - Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, congestive heart failure, or heart rhythm problems.

 - This medicine may cause the following problems:

 - Heart rhythm problems